 Eichhoff Werke Lampina Telescopic Desk Lamp

 Materials: Round brown curved plastic base.
-Built-in transformer 220-6 volt, halogen light bulb.
-Telescopic extendable square brass rod.
+Built-in transformer 220-6 volt.
+Telescopic extendable square brass antenna style rod.
+Globe eyeball lampshade in brass & brown plastic.
+Porcelain socket.

 Height: 45 cm / 17.71” – adjustable